KsenoLv/KsenoLv/README.md

 I love SQL and think its can find anything from nothing.

 ### Skills and Experience
-* 💼 SQL, Python, Power BI, HTML, CSS
+* 💼 SQL, Python, BI, HTML, CSS

 ### Contacts
 * How to reach me: 📫 ksenofontov.mihail@gmail.com or 💬 [Telegram](https://t.me/psqlpro)